yogeshj0303/test-drive/API_INTEGRATION.md

 # API Integration Documentation

 ## Overview
-This document describes the API integration implemented for the Varenium app, covering both user signup and login functionality.
+This document describes the API integration implemented for the Varenyam app, covering both user signup and login functionality.

 ## API Endpoints